VolksRat71/after-effects-mcp-enhanced/README.md

 2. **Open the MCP Bridge Panel**
    - In After Effects: Window > mcp-bridge-auto.jsx
    - Ensure "Auto-run commands" is checked
-   - The panel will poll for commands every 2 seconds
+   - The panel will poll for commands every 500ms

 3. **Start using MCP commands**
    - The server is now ready to receive commands from your MCP client